Billplz/Billplz-for-GravityForms/readme.txt

 = How to register? =

-[Register now](https://www.billplz.com/enterprise/signup) and submit the completed form to be registered and verified.
+[Apply now](https://www.billplz.com/enterprise/signup) and submit the completed form to be registered and verified.
 The verification will be done automatically in 3 working days.

 = Settlement policy =